mattermost/mattermost-cloud/README.md

 ## Other Resources

-This repository houses the open-source components of Mattermost Cloud.
+This repository houses the open-source components of Mattermost Private Cloud.
 Other resources are linked below:

 - [Mattermost the server and user interface](https://github.com/mattermost/mattermost-server)
 - [Helm chart for Mattermost Enterprise Edition](https://github.com/mattermost/mattermost-kubernetes)